chisui/dakka/thesis/main.md

     ...
 ```

-This way limits the actor type of the reciever to be a single concrete type though.
-In particular we have to know the type of the actor (Reciever in the following) when defining the actor handling the reference (Sender in the following).
+This way limits the actor type of the receiver to be a single concrete type though.
+In particular we have to know the type of the actor (Receiver in the following) when defining the actor handling the reference (Sender in the following).
 So we would like this reference type to be more generic.
-A simple way to do this is to add a type parameter to the Sender that represents the Reciever.
+A simple way to do this is to add a type parameter to the Sender that represents the Receiver.

 ```haskell